Old Book of Tang

 The Old Book of Tang, or simply the Book of Tang, is the first classic historical work about the Tang dynasty, comprising 200 chapters, and is one of the Twenty-Four Histories.
-Originally compiled during the Five Dynasties and Ten Kingdoms period, it was superseded by the New Book of Tang which was compiled in the Song dynasty, but later regained acceptance.
+Originally compiled during the Five Dynasties and Ten Kingdoms period (10th century AD), it was superseded by the New Book of Tang, which was compiled in the Song dynasty, but later regained acceptance.

 The credited editor was chief minister Liu Xu, but the bulk (if not all) of the editing work was actually completed by his predecessor Zhao Ying.
 The authors include Zhang Zhao, Jia Wei (賈緯), and Zhao Xi (趙熙).

 Structure

 The Old Book of Tang comprises 200 volumes.
 Volumes 1–20 contain the annals of the Tang emperors.
 Twitchett notes that coverage over time in the annals is most dense during the early and middle Tang, including only very sparse information in the late Tang after 847.

 Volumes 21–50 contain treatises, including rites, music, calendar, astronomy, five elements, geography, officials, carriages and clothes, literature, food and commodities, and law.
 The section on rites (volumes 21–27) is the longest and most detailed, showing the relative importance placed on ceremonial matters.
 This section includes descriptions of temple design, sacrifices, and festivals.
 The section on geography (volumes 38–41) contains a description of the regional administration of the Tang empire around the year 752.
 The section on officials (volumes 42–44) contains a description of the Tang administrative system.
 The section on the five elements (五行) contains a description of earthquakes, floods, and other natural events.

 Volumes 51–200 contain biographical related content, including empresses and consorts (51–52), imperial families, and the peoples populating the areas bordering the Tang empire (194–200).